This is important:

 (B) Movies: Donnie Darko.

-(C) My favorite bands include: agalloch, ahab, the angelic process, ash borer, blut aus nord, boris, drudkh, earth, fleurety, the gault, in the woods..., krallice, liturgy, negura bunget, ocrilim, panopticon, red sparowes, skagos, sunn O))), ulver, weakling, and wolves in the throne room.
+(C) My favorite bands include: agalloch, blut aus nord, boris, drudkh, earth, fleurety, the gault, in the woods..., krallice, leviathan, negura bunget, ocrilim, opeth, sunn O))), ulver, weakling, and wolves in the throne room.
 I'm passionate about music, but I gave up on evangelism years ago.
 With regards to other people's music, I get along well with post-rock, electronica, and industrial.
 For the past few weeks, I've been coding to synthwave, which makes relatively mundane work feel like a run in the matrix.

 I prefer music without intelligible lyrics.
 It's been my experience that bands are rarely good at composing music, playing instruments, and writing poetry.
 Two out of three is good enough for me, but I don't want to be irritated by insipid lyrics.

-(D) Foods: I eat an indecent amount of yogurt, muesli, and steel-cut oatmeal.
-And blueberries by the pint, when they're in season.
+(D) Foods: I eat an indecent amount of yogurt and muesli.
+And blueberries by the pound, when they're in season.
 I have soft spot for pickled and smoked fish.
-When dining out, I prefer spicy foods.
-I don't cook meat.
+A day without espresso is not a good day.

-(Z) Things that other people seem to like but I've never really understood: travel, The Master and Margarita, baseball, the hippity-hop, shopping, buskers in the subway.
+(Z) Things that other people seem to like but I've never really understood: travel, baseball, shopping, bus stops placed every two blocks.

 Math (also sometimes in my dreams.
 But those are nightmares.
 Very unpleasant nightmares.)

 The internets (Once upon a time, people lived in ignorance.
 They might wonder "where can I get the best cup of coffee in my neighborhood?" or "how do planes fly?" or "how much wood would a wood chuck chuck per hour if hopped up on a 0.6mg/kg dose of methamphetamine?" but, after a few moments of consternation, realize that neither they, nor anyone they know, had access to the answer.
 Today, an intricate series of tubes will deliver all the information in the world directly to your eyeballs.
 Instantaneously.
 For free.
-Just about anywhere.
-Welcome to the future.)
+Just about anywhere.)

 Sunlight (I spent two years locked in a basement laboratory.
 Well, the doors were locked, but to prevent others from entering, rather than to keep me from leaving.
 Regardless, I was obliged to spend most of my waking hours there.
 Few things are quite as depressing as descending into the bowels of the earth in the middle of the day and not emerging until the middle of the night.
 Going subterranean during daylight hours and working there until the sun has risen once again is one of those things.)